-Description: The phone number entered in this variable is the number the internet server will dial to establish its internet (WAN) connection.
+Description: The phone number entered in this setting is the number the internet/print server will dial to establish its internet (WAN) connection.

-Note: If the ISP phone line is busy, the internet server will automatically redial.
+Note: If the ISP phone line is busy, the internet/print server will automatically redial.
 Three successive redial attempts will be made.